TBCX

 LAMBDA SUPPORT

 Literals in the script that represent lambdas for apply (lists of the form {args body ?ns?}) are compiled and serialized as lambda-bytecode literals at save time.
+A candidate is accepted only when its list value round-trips faithfully as a Tcl lambda — rebuilt the way the loader rebuilds it, including validation that the optional namespace element is absolute — so data lists that merely resemble lambdas remain ordinary data.
 On load, the compiled body, argument list, and optional namespace element are rehydrated into a Proc and registered in the ApplyShim so that the first call to apply does not trigger compilation.
 If type shimmer later evicts the lambdaExpr internal representation, the ApplyShim transparently re-installs it on the next apply call.

 SEMANTICS AND PERFORMANCE